By Mayo Clinic Staff

-A breast exam is a self-inspection of your breasts.
-During a breast exam, you use your eyes and hands to observe the appearance and feel of your breasts.
+A breast self-exam for breast awareness is an inspection of your breasts that you do on your own.
+To help increase your breast awareness, you use your eyes and hands to observe the look and feel of your breasts.

-Performing a breast exam isn't by itself harmful.
-However, there are some risks, including:
+However, there are some limitations and risks, including:

 - Anxiety caused by finding a lump.
 Most of the changes or lumps women find in their breasts aren't cancerous.
 Still, finding something suspicious in your breast can make you anxious about what it may mean.
 You may endure several days of worry until you can see your doctor.

-- Tests and procedures may be necessary to check out lumps or changes.
-If you discover a suspicious lump, you may end up having a procedure to sample breast tissue for examination (core needle biopsy).
+- Additional tests and procedures may be necessary to check out lumps or changes.
+If you discover a suspicious lump, you may end up having a procedure to remove breast tissue for examination (biopsy).
 If it turns out the lump was noncancerous (benign), you might feel that you've undergone an invasive procedure unnecessarily.

-To prepare for your breast exam you can:
+To prepare for your breast self-exam for breast awareness:

-- Choose the time during your menstrual cycle when your breasts are the least tender.
+- If you menstruate, choose a time in your cycle when your breasts are least tender.
 Your hormone levels fluctuate each month during your menstrual cycle, which causes changes in breast tissue.
 Swelling begins to decrease when your period starts.
-That's why the best time to perform a self-exam is a few days after your period ends.
+The best time to perform a self-exam for breast awareness is usually a few days after your period ends.

 Sit or stand shirtless and braless in front of a mirror with your arms at your sides.
 To inspect your breasts visually, do the following: